maksimK12-ux/Crown-of-Creation/PROJECT_DOCUMENTATION.md

 # Sprint 1
 ## Requirements defintion
 ### Functional Requirements
-* Data Retrieval:
+* Data Retrieval: The user must be able to view their character and the game while they play it.
+The user must be able to play the game and view what they're doing regarding their gameplay
-* User Interface:
+* User Interface: To interact with the system, the user must move their mouse/keypad.
+The user also needs a working computer and connection to the inetrnet.
 * Data Display:
 ### Non-functional Requirements
 * Performance: